Splunk Cloud Platform

 Splunk software can automatically create AWS Glue tables for Amazon S3 locations that contain datasets composed entirely of AWS CloudTrail data.

-If all of the Amazon S3 locations that you want to search contain data with the AWS CloudTrail source type, skip this topic.
+If all of the Amazon S3 locations that you want to search contain data with the AWS CloudTrail source type, and you do not want to create and maintain the AWS Glue tables that reference your CloudTrail datasets, skip this topic.
 Go to Define an Amazon S3 federated provider and create an Amazon S3 federated provider that can accommodate Splunk-created Glue tables which reference AWS CloudTrail datasets.

 If some of the Amazon S3 locations that you want to search contain datasets that have other source types, such as VPC Flow Logs, continue reading this topic to learn how to create AWS Glue tables for those locations.